 Joining a real estate investment group

 A big advantage of real estate investing compared to stock market investing is all the available meetups and groups.

 We recommend joining a local real estate investing group.
 This will allow you to connect with experienced investors and real estate moguls.
-It's a great place to start to learn how to become a real estate investor and grasp the different investment strategies in real estate.
+It is a great place to start to learn how to become a real estate investor and grasp the different investment strategies in real estate.

 The real estate industry is beyond old school.
 So, when at these meet-ups, take the advice you receive from investors with a grain of salt.
-Try and treat their advice as if they were beta testers of a new product or service that you’ve just released.
+Try and treat their advice as if they were beta testers of a new product or service that you have just released.

 Here's what I mean by that:

 In your conversations with beta testers of a new product you just released, you would listen very intently to the problems they face.